dcSpark/shinkai-node/shinkai-libs/shinkai-vector-resources/README.md

 By default the library includes both async & blocking interfaces for parsing files into Vector Resources automatically (with hierarchy/embeddings auto-generated + batched).
 This ingestion is non-wasm compatible, and is included as a default feature called `desktop-only`.

-Past ingestion & generation of the Vector Resources themselves (which requires sending requests to Unstructured + Embedding Generation Server), all other parts of the library are pure Rust and are wasm compatible.
+Past ingestion & generation of the Vector Resources themselves (which requires sending requests to Embedding Generation Server), all other parts of the library are pure Rust and are wasm compatible.
 As such, you can generate Vector Resources in non-wasm code and simply serialize/send them into the wasm side, to then use them freely with no issues.

 To disable `desktop-only` & support wasm, simply import as such: